Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Conditional Group Distributionally Robust Optimization

-The primary objective of multi-source unsupervised domain adaptation is to extract transferable knowledge shared across source domains and adapt it to the target domain.
-To achieve this, we propose a \CGDRO\ model that guarantees robust performance over a family of plausible target distributions.
-While \(\mathbb{Q}_X\) is identifiable through observed covariates, the conditional distribution \(\mathbb{Q}_{Y|X}\) remains non-identifiable without additional structural assumptions.
+To extract transferable knowledge shared across source domains and adapt it to the target domain, we propose in the following the \CGDRO\ model that guarantees robust performance over a family of plausible target distributions.
+While \(\mathbb{Q}_X\) is identifiable through observed target covariates, the conditional distribution \(\mathbb{Q}_{Y|X}\) remains non-identifiable without additional structural assumptions.
 Instead of making identifiability assumptions, we construct an uncertainty class encapsulating potential target distributions:

 where \(\Delta^L\) denotes the \((L-1)\)-dimensional simplex.
 This class \(\mathcal{C}\) contains the true target distribution \((\mathbb{Q}_X, \mathbb{Q}_{Y|X})\) if \(\mathbb{Q}_{Y|X}\) admits a mixture representation of the source conditional distributions.
 Given the distributional uncertainty, we define the worst-case risk: